Karl Popper

 Popper had quite a lot to say about education, mostly in scattered comments and notes.
 This is a collection of his statements on various aspects of that topic

-A Master's thesis exploring the Popperian response to the uncertainty of experimental testing and the underdetermination of theories.
+A Master's thesis exploring the various responses to the uncertainty of experimental testing and the under-determination of theories.
+The responses include Popper, Lakatos, the Bayesians and the New Experimentalists.

 Ian Jarvie has recently published a potentially revolutionary account of the "social" or "conventional" turn in Popper's work.
 This review argues that Jarvie's work helps to elucidate the unity of Popper's thought in natural science, the social sciences, politics and moral discourse.